-Thanks to Elena for suggesting her daughter’s name as our Baby Name of the Day.
+Thanks to Elena for suggesting our Baby Name of the Day.

-Our word miracle comes from the Latin mirabilis.
+Our word miracle comes from the Latin mirabilis – wonderful, marvelous.

 There have been other years referred to by the term since.

-But this name has history aplenty.
+Despite Mirabelle’s rarity, this name boasts history aplenty.
 It was used in the Middle Ages.
-The Dictionary of Medieval Names from European Sources includes an entry for Mirabel.
+The Dictionary of Medieval Names from European Sources includes an entry for Mirabel, including Mirabella in Italy.

-If you love edible names like Clementine and Olive, this name might be for you.
-That’s because Mirabelle is also a type of plum.
+If you love edible names like Clementine and Olive, the baby name Mirabelle might appeal.
+That’s because it is also a type of plum.

 Despite the association between plums and the color purple, this variety is a dark yellow color.
 They’re popular for making jam and tarts, as well as brandy.
 In the Northern Hemisphere, they’re in season from July to the middle of September, making this a seasonal choice for a late summer baby.

-You might also think of a character in Enid Blyton’s St. Clare’s series, a friend to twin sisters Patricia and Isabel.
+Enid Blyton’s 1940s-era St. Clare’s series about boarding school life includes a Mirabel, friend to twin sisters Patricia and Isobel.

 It’s the name of the lost little girl’s doll in Gone, Baby, Gone, which turns out to be a major plot point.

 In 2005, Claire Danes played by a character by the name in Shopgirl.
 The movie was based on a 2000 novella written by Steve Martin – the actor – who co-starred in the film adaptation.